Skip to main content

 • Families will discern how to support their Billiken as they learn how to be empowered self-advocates for their own collegiate journey.

-• How: Engagement with ongoing Facebook Live sessions, BPFA engagement programs, and through the University’s Homecoming and Family Weekend activities.
+• How: Engagement with ongoing Facebook Live sessions, BPFA programs, and through the University’s Homecoming and Family Weekend.

 For students to gain a greater understanding of their own personal values, expectations and identity by engaging in small group peer dialogue focused on topics centered around diversity, inclusion and equity.